Skip to content

 import { AsenaServerFactory } from '@asenajs/asena';

-import { createErgenecoreAdapter } from '@asenajs/ergenecore/factory';
+import { createErgenecoreAdapter } from '@asenajs/ergenecore';

 import { logger } from './logger';